sigmaco/afx/qwadro/draw/README.md

 - A research/experimental backend
 - Software fallback backends

-## AUX: Goals and Capabilities
+## MMUX interoperability

-AUX solves the long-standing pain of "hooking up" a graphics runtime to the system shell.
+The AVX partnership with AUX solves the long-standing pain of "hooking up" a graphics runtime to the system shell.

 AUX provides: